 Welcome to Summer Camp!

 We’re excited that you’ve enrolled your child into our Shred Academy at the ‘Yard!
 Post COVID-19, we are making changes to our processes and procedures utilizing personal protection equipment, adopting social distancing practices and minimizing contact areas.
 We are grouping campers into cohorts to minimize exposure between the groups of riders and their coaches.
-Also, Schmizza Pub & Grub is temporarily closed, so we discourage non-Greenhorn parents from remaining on site during the Summer sessions.
-Any camper who has to drop out due to sickness or quarantine, will be credited towards a future program.
+Any camper who has to drop out due to COVID-19 sickness or quarantine, will be credited towards a future program.
 We are following this guidance from Oregon Health Authority.

 Sign In/Out from Vehicle: Regular Summer Camps sessions start at 9:00 am.
 Check-in each day will begin at 8:30 am.
 Our staff will meet you at your cars (queue up starting at the front entry).
 We ask you and your child to remain in your car until it is your turn to check in.
 During this time, we will perform a COVID-19 screening on campers prior to entry including temperature with non-contact thermometer and we will make sure all needed paperwork is completed.
 If any further paperwork is needed, our staff will direct you to park and enter the building to complete it.
 We ask for your patience, as we expect the check-in process to take longer than normal.